Databridge 7.0 Release Notes

 Using TLS With Databridge

-There are several steps to configure data encryption for use with Databridge Clients, which are outlined below.
+To configure data encryption for use with Databridge Clients, follow the steps to configure MCP and the client.
 A Databridge Server can support only one type of connection.
 When configured to use TLS, then only TLS connections are supported.

 Using the MCP Cryptographic Services Manager, create a new key in Trusted Keys > Other Keys.
 Complete the form and create a certificate request to submit to a certificate authority.
 When the certificate has been obtained, install it into the newly created key.